cumali-sari/Word/README.md

-# :wave: The Basics of GitHub [MODIFIED BY CUMALİ SARI, 150230038]
+# :wave: The Basics of GitHub [MODIFIED BY CUMALİ SARI, 150230038 at 11.27 on October 24th ].

 ## 🤓 Course overview and learning outcomes